EquiMed logo.

 Prevention

 Good horse management appears to be the best prevention of stall walking.
 Research and general observation show that horses with living conditions similar to horses in a natural habitat do not engage in these behaviors.
-Horses need a certain amount of pasture time with room to graze and interact with other horses.
-They also need adequate exercise, along with a trusting relationship with owners and handlers.

 Treatment

 Treatment of stall walking depends on the individual horse's temperament and living conditions.
-For the most part, some stall walking will not harm the horse unless it is engaged in to the point that it affects the hooves, physical health, or performance level.
+For the most part, some stall walking will not harm the horse unless it is engaged in to the point that it affects the hoofs, physical health, or performance level.

 Usually, putting the horse out to pasture for a period of time will eliminate stall walking.
 If that is not possible, making sure the horse has a variety of feed, daily exercise, and interaction with other horses or companion animals will often resolve the problem.